cfw-guide/cemu.cfw.guide/_pages/en_US/installing-cemu.md

 {% capture games_path-notice %}
 There's a button you can press called "Download community graphics packs".
 This will download a set of graphics packs for a select number of games that'll allow you to alter how games run.

-This includes letting games run at higher resolutions, higher framerates, adjusting bloom, anti-aliasing, shaders and other features.
+This includes letting games run at higher resolutions, higher framerates, adjusting bloom, anti-aliasing, mods and other features.
 We recommend that you download these to tweak your games for better performance.
 {% endcapture %}

 <div class="notice--textbox">{{ games_path-notice | markdownify }}</div>